cgwire/awesome-cg-vfx-pipeline/README.md

 * [libigl](https://libigl.github.io/) - A simple C++ geometry processing library
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) - A C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms
 * [CGAL](https://www.cgal.org/) - A software project that provides easy access to efficient and reliable geometric algorithms in the form of a C++ library
+* [SOFA](https://www.sofa-framework.org/) - An efficient framework dedicated to research, prototyping and development of physics-based simulations

 ### Colors